oramirezperera/Dynamic_and_stochastic_programming/README.md

 Pr(μ - 2σ ≤ X ≤ μ + 2σ) approx= 0.9545

 Pr(μ - 3σ ≤ X ≤ μ + 3σ) approx= 0.9973

+### Class 16 What are Montecarlo Simulations?

+- Created by Stanislaw Ulam and John Von Neumann.

+- Stanislaw Ulam was sick and bored while playing solitaire he thought, What are the probabilities of winning a Solitaire game?

+- He thought it was easier to play a lot of solitaire Games and then calculate the probabilities.

+- This was invented in the Manhattan project.

+- Allows us to create simulations to predict the output of a problem.

+- Allow us to turn deterministic problems in stochastic problems.

+- Is used in a lot of areas, in engineering, biology, and laws.